The Broken Amoretti: Plot

-The novel is essentially a retelling, in flashback, of the story of the topsy-turvy life of Parush, and his obsessive love for Bitasta, the daughter of Panchali, a very close friend of his mother.
-Curiously enough, Sairandhri, his mother, vehemently opposes his relationship with Bitasta and forces her to suddenly breakup with him.
+The novel is a retelling, in flashback, of the story of the topsy-turvy life of Parush, and his obsessive love for Bitasta, the daughter of Panchali, a very close friend of his mother.
+Sairandhri, his mother, vehemently opposes his relationship with Bitasta and forces her to suddenly breakup with him.
 Subsequently, Parush’s life is on the path of self-destruction.

 The story is narrated through the voice of Saoli, who, after a spate of broken relationships and a dysfunctional marriage, has recently returned to India and is trying to come in terms with her sexual inclination and preferences.
 Set against the backdrop of IIT Kharagpur and a nondescript place called Prembajar, adjoining the IIT campus, the novel is apparently a story of self destructive and unrequited love.
 But, the undercurrent is the various tabooed and unconventional relationships which have been brushed under the carpet since ages.
 Both threads run concurrently without upsetting the rhythm of the other, finally revealing many unsettling truths about the main protagonists through a cryptic poem written in dactylic hexameter, the ancient Homeric meter of the Greek mythologies.
 Incidentally, classical and ancient poetry and meters play important roles in novel, which uses them very efficiently as props.
 The name "The Broken Amoretti" derives from Spenser's 16th century epic poem Amoretti.

 The authors have clarified that the novel, although set against the backdrop of a college, is universal enough to alleviate it from being yet another glossy, candy-floss college romcom story.